nalves599/bling-bank-sirs-project/README.md

 This script will run all the commands described above and will output the results of each command.

 #### Security Mechanisms
 To demonstrate the security mechanisms, we will perform simulated attacks to the data.
-To do so, we will use the `protected.json` file that was created in the `protect` command.
-For instance, if we add a char at the beginning of the protected value of the field "balance" and run the `check` command, a message will be displayed informing that the file is not protected.
+Trying adding 401 to the middle value of the `protected.json` file and running the `check` command again.
+The message will be false since the data was tampered with.

 If we even try to unprotect the file, an error will be thrown saying `Could not unprotect file files/protected.json: The operation failed for an operation-specific reason` which is due to the file being tampered with.